sikopet/blog/publish/perl/get-passwd.md

 # Get password from user
 ###### perl

 Sometimes you need to use a password in your command line script.
-One of the ways how to get it, is to ask the user:
+One of the ways how to get it, is to ask the user.

+## System command

+Use the system command for terminal line settings - `stty`:

     sub get_passwd {
         my $user = shift;